Asymptotic Theory for Regularized Estimation in Functional Time Series Models: Preliminaries

-The ARH($p$) model extends the classical autoregressive model \citep{brockwell1991time} and vector autoregressive model \citep{stock2001vector} to the infinite-dimensional Hilbert space.
-This generalization enables the ARH($p$) model to capture the complex dynamics of stochastic processes that take values in a Hilbert space, offering a powerful framework for analyzing functional data and other high-dimensional structures.
+The FAR($p$) model extends the classical autoregressive (AR) framework \citep{brockwell1991time} and its vector-valued counterpart (VAR) \citep{stock2001vector} to an infinite-dimensional Hilbert space.
+This extension provides a flexible and rigorous framework for modeling and analyzing stochastic processes whose realizations are functions.

-The ARH($p$) model enhances flexibility of ARH(1) by incorporating higher-order dependencies, which are essential for capturing complex temporal dynamics in functional data.
-However, unlike the inherently Markovian ARH(1), the ARH($p$) model requires a transformation to achieve Markov properties, referred to as the \emph{Markov representation}.
-This transformation, which involves reformulating the ARH($p$) model as a first-order Markov process in a higher-dimensional space (denoted as ARH$^p$(1)), not only simplifies the mathematical treatment of the model, facilitating predictions and theoretical analysis, but also preserves its ability to represent intricate temporal relationships.
+By incorporating higher-order dependencies, the FAR($p$) model enhances flexibility of FAR(1) to capture the full dynamics in functional time series.
+However, unlike the inherently Markovian FAR(1), the FAR($p$) model requires a transformation to achieve Markov properties, known as the \emph{Markov representation}.
+This transformation is achieved by constructing $Y_t := (X_t, \ldots, X_{t-p+1})^\T \in \H^p$, then the resulting process $\boldsymbol{Y} := (Y_t), t \in \Z$ is stationary, and the orignal FAR($p$) process $\boldsymbol{X}$ in the Hilbert space $\H$ is equivalent to the FAR(1) process $\boldsymbol{Y}$ in the product space $\H^p$ by